 - Outline the history of disabled people, focusing on how people have been perceived, constructed and treated by society and how disabled groups have responded

-- Discuss the experiences of disabled people and the understandings and practices that have developed in support of individual needs
+- Discuss the experiences of disabled people and the understandings and practices that have developed in support of individual learning characteristics and rights

 - Critique current educational policy and practice in New Zealand for disabled children and young people